 "It would have been easier to blame my mom for giving me bad genes, but I know that type 2 diabetes is not genetic.
 It is rather lifestyle and dietary-related."

 My name is Edelita Remegoso-Jamis.
 My husband and I are both Internal Medicine physicians.
 We both grew up in the Philippines and obtained our residency training here in the US.
-We have been practicing primary care physicians for almost 6 years.
+We have been practicing primary care physicians for almost six years.

 Our journey here in the US took a dramatic turn in 2017.
 While our careers were taking off pretty well, our health turned for the worse.
 Despite our busy lives, we wanted to make sure that we were still doing our yearly blood tests, and we didn't like what we were seeing.
 My blood sugar and weight were increasing despite my desperate efforts to exercise.
 I became diabetic at 38 years old.
 Diabetes is my most feared disease, second to cancer.
-I know what this does to people's lives.
+I see what this does to people's lives.
 As a primary care physician, I know how this silent disease is a gateway to other chronic diseases.
-My mom lived with diabetes for the last 25 years, with poor quality of life, and taking a lot of medications.
+My mom lived with diabetes for the last 25 years, with poor quality of life, and taking multiple medications.

 My husband had more health issues.
 He became prediabetic.
 His bad cholesterol and triglyceride levels were shooting up as high as 150 and 300, respectively.
 He developed gouty arthritis and had to start allopurinol after the acute inflammation subsided.
 There were several more attacks of painful gout despite taking allopurinol.
 I remembered very clearly how frustrating it was for him to take anti-inflammatory pain medication every 4 hours when we flew to the Philippines for a vacation.
-He didn't even get to enjoy the vacation because he was bed-bound for 5 days.
+He didn't even get to enjoy the holiday because he was bed-bound for five days.
 At that time, we felt both lost and confused.
 We have done serious changes to our diet and practiced everything we know in medicine, but nothing helped.

 To combat all the negative thoughts that started to crowd my mind and question my good intentions, I decided to dive deeper into lifestyle medicine.
 I thought that facing this challenge head-on may be the best way, as long as I have the right tools to get through it.
 I looked at our situation in many different ways.
 I see us going to war, fighting for our lives, and I needed to have the best weapon.
-I can not afford to lose, otherwise, it would mean physical torment and slow death for me and my family.
+I can not afford to lose; otherwise, it would mean physical torment and slow death for my family and me.
 I also see it as a battle against my bad lifestyle, that I didn't know was damaging my health all this time.
 To me, the only thing that can be used both as a tool and a weapon is understanding how chronic diseases become byproducts of my wrong food choices and poor lifestyle habits.

 Three months after we gave our 100% effort, we repeated our blood test.
 This time, not only did we like the results, but we were in disbelief.
 Our blood sugar and cholesterol went down significantly.
 My husband's uric acid level normalized, and it remained that way after discontinuing his gout medicine.
 He has not had a single gout flare since the dietary change.
 He lost a total of 40 pounds effortlessly.
 We have so much energy now than we had before.
 Our sinus allergies went away too, and we no longer needed to use steroid nasal spray and allergy pills.
-Our health transformation gave us a tremendous amount of hope for what we can share to our patients.
+Our health transformation gave us a tremendous amount of hope for what we can share with our patients.